-When the young adult is unwilling to remain safe and consider the safety of other young adults, complete a supportive Transition and Discharge Plan for the young adult as outlined in policy, Chapter 5 Sections 31 and 34.
+When the young adult is unwilling to address their pattern of concerns, or one or more of the safety-related scenarios apply, complete a Transition and Discharge Plan for the young adult.
 The DCS Specialist will:

-- Complete CSO-3470 Notice of Discharge from Foster Care form in addition to the transition plan with the young adult, which may include transition to the Transitional Independent Living Program.
-The discharge plan will include safety-related concerns, and all efforts made toward addressing continued barriers to resolution.
+- Create a discharge plan addendum on DCS Letterhead in addition to the transition plan with the young adult, which may include transition to the Transitional Independent Living Program.
+The discharge plan will include safety related concerns, and any efforts made towards or continued barriers to resolution.
 Provide to DCS Supervisor and Program Manager for Approval. - Hold a discharge planning meeting to include the young adult, their supports, service providers, the DCS Specialist and Supervisor.
-The team will review the documented safety concerns, efforts to resolve concerns or barriers, and the confirmation the young adult understands their discharge plan, right to file a grievance or appeal the adverse action of the denial of services(if eligible for Extended Foster Care), any aftercare services they may participate in, and the intent to discharge them from foster care on their 18th birthday. - Submit completed CSO-3470 Notice of Discharge from Foster Care form which has been approved by the Supervisor and Program Manager to the Permanency and Youth Services Manager or designee at youthservices@azdcs.gov for final review and approved 7 days prior to discharge. - After approval of discharge plan by the PYS Manager, close the young adult's DCS Young Adult Program case effective the date of their 18th birthday following Chapter 3: Section 10, and standard closure procedures. - Complete all related closure documentation within 5 business days of the young adult's 18th birthday.
+The team will review the documented safety concerns, efforts to resolve concerns or barriers, and the confirmation the young adult understands their discharge plan, right to file a grievance or appeal the adverse action of the denial of services, (if eligible for Extended Foster Care) and any aftercare services they may participate in and the intent to discharge them from foster care on their 18th birthday. - Submit discharge plans for young adults at 18 to the Permanency and Youth Services Manager or designee at youthservices@azdcs.gov to be reviewed and approved.

+- After approval of discharge plan, close the young adult's DCS Young Adult Program case effective the date of their 18th birthday following Chapter 3: Section 10, and standard closure procedures. - Complete all related closure documentation within 5 business days of the young adult's 18th birthday.

 Section 5.
-Safety Concerns while Participating in EFC
+Unsatisfactory Participation in EFC

-For young Adults over the age of 18 in the EFC program who are demonstrating safety concerns through their actions and unwillingness to create and participate in planning through their case/transition plan to resolve barriers, follow the procedures outlined in Chapter 5, Section 34 of the DCS Program Policy Manual.
+Young Adults over the age of 18 in the EFC program who are demonstrating substantial non-compliance or who demonstrate community safety concerns through their actions and unwillingness to create and participate in planning through their case/transition plan will be discharged from the EFC and their DCS Young Adult Program case closed by the DCS Specialist by following procedures outlined in Chapter 5, Section 34 of the DCS Program Policy Manual.

-A pattern means the multiple actions or inactions demonstrated by the young person that are of a frequency that contributes to or directly results in a lack of progress or termination of a service or activity outlined in the individual case plan, or creates a barrier to initiating participation in a service or activity outlined in the individual case plan.
+^{}A pattern means the multiple actions or inactions demonstrated by the young person that are of a frequency that contributes to or directly results in a lack of progress or termination of a service or activity outlined in the individual case plan, or creates a barrier to initiating participation in a service or activity outlined in the individual case plan.
 This includes connections to agency representatives who provide, facilitate or otherwise arrange for necessary services, including the DCS Specialist.
-The pattern of behavior may also include actions that place the safety of other young adults in their living arrangement or the community at large at substantial risk of harm.

-Inherent to adolescent development is an element of unhealthy risk-taking behavior which even the best planning and support cannot eliminate.
+^{} Inherent to adolescent development is an element of unhealthy risk-taking behavior which even the best planning and support cannot eliminate.
 Youth who are actively abusing substances refers to excessive use of a drug in a way that is detrimental to self, society, or both.
 Young adults who are or have experimented with substances are not to be considered as abusing substances, and should not be considered for discharge planning.